himsx/git-assignment/tutorials.md

 Raj Patel:
 I really enjoy working with you and I learn git very easily with your tutorials.

-<<<<<<< HEAD
 Bigyan Sapkota:
 Learnt alot about branches, pull, commit and push from the git tutorials.
 Now I can use this knowledge in my future projects.
 It was a great practice to review my past knowledge on git as well as learning new things.

 =======
 Thao_Nguyen:
 My tutorials falls in N-Z. It's useful tutorials for reading and practicing about GIT.